FAQ

 What happens to out-of-range positions?

 Once the current price of the pool crosses beyond the price range of your position, it means that one side of your liquidity has been completely used up.
 Your position will only be composed of a single token and will not accrue any rewards.
-Once this happens, you can either wait for the price to return to your range, or manually rebalance it by removing the liquidity and creating a new position.
+Once this happens, you can either wait for the price to return to your range, or manually rebalance it by using GnoSwap's Reposition feature.

 Earning Rewards